Platfontein: Housing

-When the battalion was disbanded, the SANDF relocated approximately 4000 !Xun and Khwe soldiers, men, women and children from the Omega base to Mangetti Dune in Bushmanland, Namibia, and then to Schmidtsdrift in South Africa.
+When the battalion was disbanded, the SANDF relocated approximately 4000 !Kung and Khwe soldiers, men, women and children from the Omega base to Mangetti Dune in Bushmanland, Namibia, and then to Schmidtsdrift in South Africa.
 In Schmidtsdrift they lived in makeshift army tents.
 The land on which the San were living at Schmidtsdrift formed part of the ancestral lands of ethnic Tswana, Bathlaping and a group of Griqua people.
 The claim to the land by these groups was approved in April 2000, and the San of Schmidtsdrift had to be relocated.
 They were relocated to Platfontein where they reside today in a small community.
-Before the !Xun and Khwe were relocated to Platfontein, it was abandoned farmland.
+Before the !Kung and Khwe were relocated to Platfontein, it was abandoned farmland.

-Under the Land Redistribution Programme, the Department of Land Affairs identified Platfontein as possible land to settle the !Xun and the Khwe people.
+Under the Land Redistribution Programme, the Department of Land Affairs identified Platfontein as possible land to settle the !Kung and the Khwe people.
 In May 1999, former South African President Nelson Mandela presented the community with the title deed for this land.
 The residents of Platfontein number about 7 000 people.
 They live in low-income, government-built Reconstruction and Development Programme housing.
 Since being handed over by the Department of Housing, these RDP houses have not all been provided with proper water, sanitation and electricity by the Sol Plaatje Local Municipality.